 What is COP26 and why is it important?

 This year’s meeting has a particular significance.
 To understand why, we need to look back to another critical COP meeting – COP21 in Paris, in 2015.
-This was the meeting where for the first time, governments agreed on a common objective to limit global warming to well below 2 degrees, and aim for 1.5 degrees – known as the Paris Agreement.
-Countries committed to bring forward national plans (Nationally Determined Contributions, or NDCs), setting out how their plans to cut emissions – and agreed a five-year review cycle to update these plans, with the upcoming COP26 meeting the deadline for these to take place.
+This was the meeting where for the first time, the world’s governments agreed on a common objective to limit global warming to well below 2 degrees, and aim for 1.5 degrees, as the foundation for the Paris Agreement.
+Under this agreement, countries committed to bringing forward national plans (Nationally Determined Contributions, or NDCs), setting out how to cut emissions – and agreed a five-year review cycle to update these plans, with the upcoming COP26 meeting the deadline for these to take place.

 What are the objectives for the meeting?